 Professor Nakhimovsky’s latest book, written with her colleague Roberta Newman of YIVO, is Dear Mendl, Dear Reyzl: Yiddish letter manuals in Russia and America

-on the book; Nakhimovsky and Newman had a "book launch west" at the University of California, Berkeley and the Magnes Museum, in April 2014, and will have a "book launch east" at YIVO in June 2014.
+on the book; Nakhimovsky and Newman had a "book launch west" at the University of California, Berkeley and the Magnes Museum, in April 2014, and had a "book launch east" at YIVO in June 2014.
 Two short pieces about these fascinating little books can be checked out online are the "brivnshteler

 " essay at the Encyclopedia website, and an essay called "Free America,